5afe/safe/specs/contract_signatures/01_main.rst

     }

-3. App: recover the address from the payload and verifies that it matches the address from the browser extension.
-4. App: signs the payload and waits for the other signatures from other possible signers (until threshold is reached).
+3. App: signs the payload and waits for the other signatures from other possible signers (until threshold is reached).
-5. App sends push to the chrome extension with all the signatures.
+4. App sends push to the chrome extension with all the signatures.
 The ``message`` of the push notification is the following:

 .. code:: javascript